Independence-Alliance Party: Platform

-The Independence Party of Minnesota tends to lean conservative with regards to taxation and other fiscal matters.
+Historically, the Independence Party of Minnesota tended to lean conservative with regards to taxation and other fiscal matters.
 For example, "personal responsibility" is a core principle of the party as is a "[G]overnment that is fiscally responsible: equitable in its collection of taxes, careful in its spending, and honest in its financial reporting."
 Many IP candidates have campaigned for tax reform that produces more stable revenues for the state.
 The IP platform states, "We support government budgets that are structurally balanced and avoid shifting of expenses or borrowing to make them appear balanced."

 In social policy the party tends to take more liberal-libertarian positions on issues such as abortion, gay marriage, and civil rights and liberties.
 One of its core principles is that "All citizens deserve equal rights, protection, and opportunity under the law.
 In our party and public affairs, we are ever vigilant to promote only those rules and laws which assure equity and freedom for all citizens."

 Jesse Ventura described the party, as well as his own personal philosophy, as "fiscally conservative and socially liberal."

 At the party's state convention in 2012, delegates passed three new resolutions.
 One addressed the party's opposition to raiding dedicated state funds to balance general obligations.
 A second expressed frustration with the overuse of constitutional amendments.
 A third proposed eliminating legislative pay in the event of a state shutdown like the one that occurred in the summer of 2011.
 Party delegates also adopted two standing resolutions against both the marriage amendment and the voter ID amendment on the state ballot in November 2012.

-During the 2013 IP convention the body amended the party platform to support the legalization, taxation and regulation of marijuana.
+During the 2013 IP convention, the body amended the party platform to support the legalization, taxation and regulation of marijuana.
 Delegates also lifted the party's prohibition on receiving money from political action committees, citing the need to instead fight for transparency and accountability in Minnesota campaign spending in the aftermath of Citizens United.